 a) The pack(s) will be responsible for the flag ceremony.
 If a Boy Scout troop is conducting a crossover, the coordinating pack could request the troop conduct the flag ceremony.

 b) If the ceremony is taking place at dusk, the flags should be presented to the audience, like at a football game, then immediately retired.
-This avoids problems with the rule that US flag should not be flown after dark without illumination and also reduces the obstacles the boys have to work around during the ceremony.
+This avoids problems with the rule that US flag should not be flown after dark without illumination and also reduces the obstacles the youth have to work around during the ceremony.

 For questions, contact Rhonda Bill at 832-384-3159.